 It has an inbuilt cord retention system, this is great for keeping the cord stored and only releasing as much as you need, this reduces the chances of you accidentally cutting through the cord.

-This is also a very lightweight option compared to some of the others, making it easier to hold upwards and trim the top of branches.
+This is also a very lightweight hedge trimmer compared to some of the others, making it easier to hold upwards and trim the top of branches.

 3400 strokes per minute is very good for the price and means it is pretty effective at cutting.
 The blades are good quality though not as elite as some other brands.